0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/identity/api/restore-identity.md

 ## Restore an Identity

-In the SDK, an identity is restored using `restoredentity()` function.
+In the SDK, an identity is restored using `restoreIdentity()` function.
 This is the entry point for any Integrator.

 ```
 Future<PrivateIdentityEntity> restoreIdentity(